Fintan-contents/nablarch-system-development-guide/en/Nablarch-system-development-guide/README.md

 ### Preparation for integration test (communication confirmation)

-Before starting the integration test (Programming Unit testing phase), change the settings for the integration test environment and confirm the communication.
+Before starting the integration test (Programming and Unit testing phase), change the settings for the integration test environment and confirm the communication.

-Many differences occur when migrating from the local development environment to the integration test environment in the Programming Unit testing phase.
+Many differences occur when migrating from the local development environment to the integration test environment in the Programming and Unit testing phase.
 (Example: Difference in the file path, whether mock is used).
 For this reason, it is necessary by allotting extra time for carrying out the settings for the integration test environment.
 If communication is not confirmed adequately before the integration test,